 The Company makes estimates and assumptions concerning the future.
 The estimates and assumptions are continuously assessed, considering historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
-However, given the Company's current operations as of February 7, 2020, no critical estimates have been made.
+The critical estimate reflected as of April 30, 2020 is the estimated useful life of the intangible asset.